Good Earth Farm | ![]() |

 plants usually will last in the garden for a long time.
 We had slow sales of

-Columbine for a few years and now it seems to be making a comeback!
-It is well
+Columbine for a short spell and now it is making a comeback!
+It is well worth a

-worth a spot in the garden.
-Even after the flowers are done blooming for the
+spot in the garden.
+Even after the flowers finish blooming for the season, the

 Delphinium.
 Delphinium is a beautiful

-classic variety that has been grown by gardeners since the 1700s.
-The colors
+Coneflower, the classic variety that has been grown by gardeners since the

 Eryngium.
 This pretty flower is also

-sturdy stems which make it a long-lasting cut flower.
-The flowers are kind of
+Glitter has sturdy stems which make it a long-lasting cut flower.

-an electric blue.
-It can also be used as a dried flower for winter wreaths and
+The flowers are an electric blue.
+It is good as a dried flower for winter

-bouquets.
-One article I read recommended "flash drying" them in the
+wreaths and bouquets.
+One article I read recommended "flash drying"

 Forget Me Not.
 This lovely flower is a

 little bit of everything.
-Some consider it a short-live perennial.
-Others call
+Some gardeners consider it a short-live

-it a biennial.
-While to others it is a vigorous self-sower
+perennial.
+Others call it a biennial.
+While to others it is a vigorous

-that lasts for many years.
+self-sower that lasts for years.
 Whatever category it best belongs in, it is a

 reliable plant that will make beautiful sky-blue flowers early in the season